TranscodeSF/classwork/homework/week3/assignment.md

 take a bit of time to warm up to being able to say different things.
 For an example of how a conversation with a correctly-functioning program can go, see example.txt

-## Survey

-How long did this assignment take you?

-What did you enjoy about it?

-What did you have a hard time with?

-What should we go over more in class?